 Assessment of Student Academic Achievement

-- Foster a culture of assessment of student learning to support the college in the reduction of achievement gaps
+- Foster a culture of assessment of student learning to support the college in the goal to erase equity gaps

 - Oversee the development, performance of, and completion of course, program, and institutional assessment plans according to college guidelines